HemaSai777/LMS-HUB/README.md

 ## About the Project
+ - Project Name: EDULEARN
-This is a collaborative project developed by our team.
+ - This is a collaborative project developed by our team.
-It is a full-stack application that provides interactive AI tools and a learning platform for users to explore and experiment with AI concepts.
+ - It is a full-stack application that allows Teacher student interaction with features like course enrollment,assigments,grading,etc.

-This project was built with the goal of creating an intuitive and user-friendly AI learning platform for students and enthusiasts.

 ---

 ## Team Members
-Team Lead: D.Hema Sai - Amrita Vishwa Vidyapeetham, Chennai Team Member1: P.Meghana - Mohan Babu University
+ - Team Lead: D.Hema Sai - Amrita Vishwa Vidyapeetham, Chennai
+ - Team Member1: P.Meghana - Mohan Babu University
-Team Member2: C.Hema Naga Sree - Mohan Babu University
+ - Team Member2: C.Hema Naga Sree - Mohan Babu University
-Team Member3: J.Harshitha - Sri Venkateswara College of Engineering
+ - Team Member3: J.Harshitha - Sri Venkateswara College of Engineering

 ---